wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

 = Planned features =
+* Antiflood monitor and database monitor
+* Heat maps
+* Daily Reports via email
-* Add "internal" stats about your blog: post count, comments per post, table sizes, etc
+* "Internal" stats about your blog: post count, comments per post, average comment length, table sizes, etc
 * Javascript-based tracking functionality (a-la Google Analytics), that plays nicely with W3 Total Cache & co.

-* Antiflood monitor and database monitor
+= 2.8.7 =
+* Added: two new options to customize the duration of your visitors' sessions, for those who believe that 30 minutes are not enough
+* Fixed: usernames in filters are now allowed to have capital letters and spaces (thank you [Thomas Nielsen](http://www.bogt.dk/))
+* Fixed: options would reset to the default values on reactivation (thank you [mysticscholar](http://wordpress.org/support/topic/auto-purge-keeps-resetting))
+* Fixed: PHP warning when tag has no posts (thank you [wondible](http://wordpress.org/support/topic/array_pop-error-on-tag-with-no-posts))
+* Fixed: wp-slimstat-js.php is now also looking for your wp-config.php in the parent folder (thank you [pixolin](http://wordpress.org/support/topic/error-misconfigured-setting-when-wp-configphp-outside-wp-root))
+* Fixed: bug in calculating the Stats link for each post in the Edit Posts screen (thank you [dgunn](http://wordpress.org/support/topic/post-column-contains-incorrect-filters))
+* Fixed: apparently $table_prefix in wp-config.php can be left empty, who knew! (thank you [Ian](http://wordpress.org/support/topic/a-misconfigured-setting-andor-server-environment-is-preventing-wp-slimstat-from))
+* Fixed: Wordpress database deadlock (thank you [Texiwill](http://wordpress.org/support/topic/wordpress-database-error-deadlock-1))
+* Updated: WP SlimStat will now track your visitors' screen resolution, not the size of their viewport anymore
+* Updated: after the original maintainer announced that he would not be able to update the Browser Capabilities Project database, new volunteers stepped forward and took over
+* Updated: ip geolocation database (January 2013, 99104 rows).
+Go to Settings > SlimStat > Maintenance tab > Update Geolocation DB to load the new data.

 = 2.8.6 =
 * Added: a warning message is displayed if WP SlimStat's tracking engine is not working properly